bee42/traefik-with-docker/slidefire/traefik-with-docker/slides.md

 * High Availability with cluster mode

 ---
-## Use an easy loadbalancer like traefik
+## Use an easy loadbalancer like Træfɪk

 ![](images/traefik.png)